Things to Do | Visit Chiba | Latest update:2023/03/30

 Taitosaki Lighthouse (Isumi City) sits atop the 60-meter ocean cliffs of Cape Taito, located just beside the southern edge of Chiba’s Kujukuri coast.
-The lighthouse grounds extend to the edge of the cliffs, offering views looking straight out over the ocean, as well as views of the local beaches, surf spots, and beyond toward the rugged coastline of southern Chiba.
+The lighthouse grounds extend to the edge of the cliffs, offering a look straight out over the ocean, as well as views of the local beaches, surf spots, and beyond toward the rugged coastline of southern Chiba.

 Nojimasaki Lighthouse (Minamiboso City) is located within the grounds of the historic Shirahama Nojimasaki Park, the southern-most point of the Boso Peninsula, and an area once known as a gathering place for inspiration-seeking writers and artists.
 Nojimasaki Lighthouse is known as one of the original lighthouses of Japan, with its roots dating back to a treaty with the U.S., the U.K., France, and the Netherlands in 1866.
-In addition to a climb to the top of the lighthouse, enjoy the scenic walking paths, shrines, and the ocean museum.
+In addition to a climb to the top of the lighthouse, enjoy the park’s scenic walking paths and shrines, and the Shirahama Marine Art Museum.

 9576 Inubosaki, Choshi City